Diploma of Associate Engineer

-Diploma of Associate Engineer or DAE is a three years post intermediate (grade 12) program of instructions in various engineering disciplines.
-It includes regular studies having classroom lectures, theoretical exams and practicals, workshop assignments, labs experiments, industrial projects and industrial tours.
-Diploma of Associate Engineer (DAE) is awarded by the Punjab, Khyber Pakhtunkhwa (KPBTE), Sindh Boards of Technical Education and (FBISE) Federal Board of Intermediate and Secondary Education (Fbise.edu.pk) and is offered in various engineering disciplines such as electrical engineering, electronics engineering, civil engineering, mechanical engineering, chemical engineering, biomedical engineering and petroleum engineering etc. A student can take admission in DAE after passing Secondary School Certificate (SSC) in science subjects or Technical School Certificate (TSC).
+Diploma of Associate Engineer or DAE is a three years Post-Matric grade 10 program, equivalent to grade 12 Intermediate, of instructions in various engineering disciplines.
+It includes regular studies having classroom lectures, theoretical exams and practicals, workshop assignments, lab experiments, industrial projects and industrial tours.
+Diploma of Associate Engineer (DAE) is awarded by the Punjab, Khyber Pakhtunkhwa (KPBTE), Sindh Board of Technical Education and (FBISE) Federal Board of Intermediate and Secondary Education (Fbise.edu.pk) and is offered in various engineering disciplines such as electrical engineering, electronics engineering, civil engineering, mechanical engineering, chemical engineering, biomedical engineering and petroleum engineering etc. A student can take admission in DAE after passing Secondary School Certificate (SSC) in science subjects or Technical School Certificate (TSC).
 Government of Pakistan recognises the DAE as equivalent to Higher Secondary School Certificate (HSSC) pre-engineering for further study purpose.

 Background

 DAE, which was first developed in 1950 has a three years duration.
 Diploma holders are often called associate engineers or sub engineers in Pakistan.
 Hundreds of government and private institutes across Pakistan offer this diploma.
 After successful completion, students can either join Bachelor of Engineering (BE) and Bachelor of Technology (BTech) degree programs or find employment as supervisors, foremen, technicians, sub-engineers, draftsmen, overseers, chemical or gas plant operators, junior instructors or workshop superintendents.